boehmerst/hdl_flow/README.md

  export MODELSIM=$GIT_PROJECTS/modelsim.ini
  export PATH=$PATH:$GIT_PROJECTS/flow

-place the modelsim.ini of you choise into the flow directors cp /path_to_your_modelsim/modelsim.ini $GIT_PROJECTS/flow/dflt_modelsim.ini
+place a modelsim.ini of you choise into the flow directories cp /path_to_your_modelsim/modelsim.ini $GIT_PROJECTS/flow/dflt_modelsim.ini

 use the following command to get help